 Eric Clarke, chief executive officer for Orion Advisor Solutions (Orion), was interviewed for Financial Planning’s Lightning Round.
 In the interview, Clarke describes the greatest threat to independent advisors as changes occur in the regulatory landscape.

-Clarke describes utilizing technology to efficiently comply with regulatory changes as a challenge and also ability for firms to differentiate themselves in an already competitive market.
-Regulatory changes like REG BI make it increasingly difficult for RIAs to differentiate themselves from broker dealers.
+Clarke describes utilizing technology to efficiently comply with regulatory changes as a challenge and also the ability for firms to differentiate themselves in an already competitive market.
+Regulatory changes like REG BI make it increasingly difficult for RIAs to differentiate themselves from broker-dealers.

 Avoiding Enforcement Actions and Preparing for Regulatory Changes

 Core Compliance & Legal Services believes the biggest threat to RIAs is a general lack of understanding of regulatory changes and proper implementation in firm compliance programs.
 Referring to the SEC’s Division of Enforcement’s Annual Report, he notes that there were 191 standalone actions that were investment advisor/investment company-related, a substantial uptick from 2018.